- AI Workshops for Companies

 - Better requirements for later implementation

-Engineering teams create shared standards for AI-assisted development instead of isolated experiments.
+Development teams create shared standards for AI-assisted development instead of isolated individual experiments.

 - Workflow from ticket to spec to pull request